Diffusion processes and the asymptotic bulk gap probability for the real Ginibre ensemble: Introduction

 Our interest is in $p_0(s)$ for point process defined by the real eigenvalues of real standard Gaussian random matrices (matrices from the real Ginibre ensemble \cite{Gi65}, to be abbreviated rG below).
 The interest in $p_0(s)$ for eigenvalues of random matrices goes back to Wigner in the 1950's (see \cite{Po65} and references therein).
 The problem being addressed was that of providing a theoretical explanation for the statistical properties of highly excited states of certain heavy nuclei, in sectors specified by definite quantum numbers.
 A significant property of the energy levels is that they can be unfolded, which means scaled by the mean spacing to get parameter independent probability distributions, and in particular a parameter independent form of $p_0(s)$.
 In relation to the latter Wigner hypothesized the functional form

 now known as the Wigner surmise.
 Note that (\ref{1}) differs both in its small and large distance form to that of the Poisson distribution.
-In particular, the linear decay as $s \to 0$ quantifies the observed effect of repulsion between consecutive energy levels in experimental data.
+Specifically, the linear decay as $s \to 0$ quantifies the observed effect of repulsion between consecutive energy levels in experimental data, while the exponential large $s$ form of the Poisson distribution is replaced by a Gaussian.

 In the course of this study Wigner introduced ensembles of real symmetric random matrices --- referred to as the Gaussian orthogonal ensemble (GOE); see e.g.~\cite{Fo10}, as a theoretical model underlying (\ref{1}).
 Specifically, Wigner argued that the scaled bulk eigenvalues of such matrices would have the same statistical distributions as those for the unfolded large energy levels of the complex nuclei.
 The task then was to compute $p_0(s)$ for the bulk scaling limit of the GOE.
 In a major achievement, this was carried out by Gaudin \cite{Ga61}, who first expressed $p_0(s)$ in terms of a Fredholm determinant, and then gave a computable expression for the latter in terms of prolate spherical functions.
 (As an aside we remark that it is now realised that the Fredholm form determinant itself is well suited to direct numerical computation \cite{Bo08,Bo09}.)
 This work demonstrated that (\ref{1}) is not exact, but nonetheless differs by at most a few percent in relative accuracy.
 Later, building on the work \cite{JMMS80}, it was found \cite{FW00e} that the exact form of $p_0(s)$ in fact permits the general structure of (\ref{1}),